To learn more about probiotics health benefits,

 visit the International Probiotics Association website.
 We are proud to be a member of this recognized association.

 Our knowledge and use of probiotics for good stomach health have been around for quite a while.
-Russian scientist and Nobel Prize winner Élie Metchnikoff was the first to realize the benefits of using beneficial microbes (or good bacteria) as far back as 1907.
-Metchnikoff was convinced that a person could enhance the chances of living a longer life by simple, sober living, and daily consumption of “soured milk” beginning in childhood and continued thereafter.1
+Over a century ago, Russian scientist and Nobel Prize winner Élie Metchnikoff theorized that health could be enhanced and senility delayed by manipulating the intestinal microbiome with host-friendly bacteria found in yogurt.
+Metchnikoff was convinced that a person could enhance the chances of living a longer life by simple, sober living, and daily consumption of “soured milk” beginning in childhood and continued.1

 Nowadays, the use of probiotics is common.
-They are found in many dairy products and fermented food, as well as in dietary supplements and medicinal products.2
+They are found in many dairy products and fermented food, as well as in dietary supplements.2

 Interest and research in probiotics have grown significantly.
-Scientists have created more diverse strains adapted to individual needs and probiotics are now available in many different formats and delivery methods.
+Probiotics are now available in many different formats and delivery methods.
 The future is bright for probiotics.

 1 Recycling Metchnikoff: Probiotics, the Intestinal Microbiome and the Quest for Long Life https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3859987/